Ludovico di Varthema: Middle East

 Varthema was born in Bologna.
 He was perhaps a soldier before beginning his distant journeys, which he undertook apparently from a passion for adventure, novelty and the fame which (then especially) attended successful exploration.

 Varthema left Europe near the end of 1502.
 Early in 1503, he reached Alexandria and ascended the Nile to Cairo.
 From Egypt, he sailed to Beirut and thence travelled to Tripoli, Aleppo and Damascus, where he managed to get himself enrolled, under the name of Yunus (Jonah), in the Mamluk garrison.

 Mecca

 From Damascus, Varthema made the journey to Mecca and Medina as one of the Mamluk escorts of a Hajj pilgrim caravan (April–June 1503).
 He describes the sacred cities of Islam and the chief pilgrim sites and ceremonies with remarkable accuracy, almost all his details being confirmed by later writers.
-Varthema may very well have been the first non-Muslim European to visit these cities.
+Varthema was one of the first non-Muslim Europeans to visit these cities.

 While in Mecca, Varthema was confronted by a Muslim overseas merchant, who accused him of being a Christian.